prateeksingh132/SBA-308-JavaScript-Fundamentals/README.md

 (1) At the start, I had difficulty visualising the interconnection of datasets (course info, assignment group, learner submission), which made it difficult for me to come up with a solid logic to solve the grading problem.
 I beleive this project was about understanding the interconnectedness of different dataset in great details.
 I created a simple text based interconnection information for example, id in course info <-->course_id in assignment info.
 But in retrospect, I should have created a visual model at the start, maybe a dbdiagram as was suggested by Dylan in class to make it easier.

 (2) I also started adding all of my logic in the main function (getLearnerData()) in a try catch block and i realize mid way that the code looks too messy and big.
-I then stareted using helper functions.
+I then started using helper functions.

 (3) I also did not read the requirement section in the assignment doc properly.
 I should have started using helper function from the start.